 “Cast all your anxiety on him because he cares for you.” – 1 Peter 5:7

-I will be leaving tomorrow from Chicago to fly across the world to Kiev, Ukraine.
+5 years ago, I left from Chicago to fly across the world to Kyiv, Ukraine.
 You might ask: “Why are you flying to an area of war and political dissension?”
 The reason is family.
 My wife, son, and I will be visiting our Mother and Father-in-law, grandparents, and Son-in-law for two weeks on the western border.
 Fortunately, we are far from the city of Donetsk, the region surrounded by much of the conflict.

-Recently, security officials announced that government troops had taken over Yasinuvata, a town just north of Donetsk.
-In this city there is an important railway junction, which would allow the rebel army to cut off weapon supplies from the west.
+Security officials announced that government troops had taken over Yasinuvata, a town just north of Donetsk.
+In this city, there is an important railway junction, which would allow the rebel army to cut off weapon supplies from the west.
 Furthermore, city officials estimate that 200,000 people in Donetsk have left their homes because of the violence.
 It’s evident that pro-Russian separatists are gaining ground in the Eastern region of Ukraine.